UST-QuAntiL/icwe-tutorial-2024/index.md

 # Motivation

-Quantum computers provide a computational advantage over classical computers by exploiting quantum mechanical phenomena, such as entanglement and superposition[[4]](#4).
+Quantum computers provide a computational advantage over classical computers by exploiting quantum mechanical phenomena, such as entanglement and superposition [[4]](#4).
-However, quantum computers won't replace classical computers but rather serve as co-processors for specific problems, as they are not suitable for many traditional tasks, such as data persistence[[7]](#7).
+However, quantum computers won't replace classical computers but rather serve as co-processors for specific problems, as they are not suitable for many traditional tasks, such as data persistence [[6]](#6).
 Hence, hybrid quantum applications require the integration of classical and quantum programs.
-These applications can benefit from classical software engineering principles, such as modularization and separation of concerns[[1]](#1).
+These applications can benefit from classical software engineering principles, such as modularization and separation of concerns [[1]](#1).
-In particular, service-based access of quantum computers is suitable, as they are typically provided via the cloud.
+In particular, service-based access of quantum computers is suitable, as they are typically provided via the cloud [[3]](#3).
 However, the development of quantum web services requires expert knowledge of quantum programming and hardware.
-To tackle this issue, an approach for the automated generation of quantum web services using OpenAPI specifications, as well as their automated deployment, has been presented.
+To tackle this issue, an approach for the automated generation of quantum web services using OpenAPI specifications, as well as their automated deployment, has been presented [[2]](#2).
-Since hybrid quantum applications typically comprise many of these services, they must be orchestrated, i.e., the control and data flow between them must be defined[[8]](#8).
+Since hybrid quantum applications typically comprise many of these services, they must be orchestrated, i.e., the control and data flow between them must be defined [[5]](#5).
-Due to advantages, such as transaction processing, reliability,and robustness, workflows are a suitable technology for this orchestration.
+Due to advantages, such as transaction processing, reliability, and robustness, workflows are a suitable technology for this orchestration.

 # Intended Audience